plantnet/GeoLifeCLEF/README.md

 Notice that the most important fields are Latitude and Longitude in order to extract the environmental patch and glc19SpId which contains the species ID.

+### High resolution tensors

+The data contains also a tensor of high spatial resolution variables for each occurrences.
+The variables are the satelite images (in 4 chanels: Red, Green, Blue, Near Infra-Red), the altitude and the land cover.
+All the details on the extraction of these tensors and the manipulation of their original data sources are given in the [Protocol note](https://docs.google.com/document/d/19PF68B30HNSXq6_Rp6-Rd9GzOtGTsnHF_js4SkxqW3g/edit).
+Tensors are stored given the occurrences ids.
+The tensor of an occurrence with the id XXXXXABCD is at the location /CD/AB/XXXXXABCD.npy

 ## 2. Python3
 The file ```environmental_raster_glc.py``` provides to the participant of the GLC19 challenge a mean to extract environmental patches or vectors given the provided rasters.
 Providing a set of input rasters, it enables the online (in memory) extraction of environmental patches at a given spatial position OR of the offline construction (on disk) of all the patches of a set of spatial positions.